C-essential surfaces in (3-manifold, graph) pairs: Definitions

 \subsection{Surfaces in $(M,T)$}

 Let $T$ be a finite graph.
-Unless otherwise specified we assume that $T$ has no valence 2 vertices as such vertices can generally be deleted and their adjacent edges amalgamated.
+Unless otherwise specified we assume that $T$ has no valence 2 vertices as such vertices can generally be deleted and their adjacent edges amalgamated. $T$ may contain closed loops without vertices.
 We say that $T$ is {\em properly embedded} in a $3$--manifold $M$ if $T \cap \bdd M$ is the set of all valence $1$ vertices of $T$.
 We will denote the pair $(M,T)$.